Bacterial Reduction at Surgical Closure

 Summary of key findings

-Across multiple independent evaluations, Simini Protect Lavage has demonstrated reduced bacterial recovery at closure when assessed using standardized microbiologic methods.3,12-17
+Across multiple independent evaluations, Simini Protect Lavage consistently demonstrated lower recoverable bacterial burden at closure compared to saline under standardized conditions.

 These findings are consistent across laboratory models, in vivo surgical models, and published clinical experience in high-risk and revision settings.3,12-17